The 14 Best Affordable Dog Foods in 2023

 • Form: Dry

 Iams Large Breed Dog Food offers everything large canines need in their diet at an unbeatable price.
-Its main ingredients are deboned chicken, whole barley, sorghum, and corn that build muscle blocks and fuel your dog throughout the day.
+Its main ingredients are deboned chicken, whole barley, sorghum, and corn, which build muscle blocks and fuel your dog throughout the day.
 The whole grains also deliver a bunch of digestive fibers that improve stool quality and intestinal health.

 Ratings: